FGRibreau/node-amqp-tool/README.md

 Usage: node ./bin/amqp-tool [options] [-import | -export]

 Options:
-  --host          host                                                           [default: "localhost"] --user, -u      username                                                       [default: "guest"] --password, -p  password                                                       [default: "guest"] --port          port                                                           [default: 5672] --vhost         vhost                                                          [default: "/"] --queue, -q     queue's name to work with                                      [required] --passive       set it to true if the queue already exist                      [default: true] --durable       the queue will survive a borker restart --autoDelete    the queue will be deleted when there is no more subscriptions --export        export [filename], export queue's content to filename          [default: "stdout"] --import        import [filename], export file content into the queue          [default: "stdin"] --count         limit the number of message to export/import -v, --verbose   verbose mode                                                   [default: false] -h, --help      produce this help message
+  --host          host                                                                         [default: "localhost"] --user, -u      username                                                                     [default: "guest"] --password, -p  password                                                                     [default: "guest"] --port          port                                                                         [default: 5672] --vhost         vhost                                                                        [default: "/"] --queue, -q     queue's name to work with                                                    [required] --passive       set it to true if the queue already exist                                    [boolean]  [default: true] --durable       if specified the queue will survive a broker restart                         [boolean] --autoDelete    if specified the queue will be deleted when there are no more subscriptions  [boolean] --export        export [filename], export queue's content to filename --import        import [filename], export file content into the queue --count         limit the number of message to export/import -v, --verbose   verbose mode                                                                 [default: false] -h, --help      produce this help message
 ```